Black history didn’t begin In America.

 Basic Black is an eLearning academy providing modular history courses, with the beginnings of humankind in Africa.
 The course design is based on cognitive load theory.
 The curriculum chronicles culture, innovation, language and migration, moving to relevant modern science, current events and new solutions.

 Bones of the Mother is an immersive online game that allows players to experience life while black.
 Beginning in Africa, players must complete an initial quest to find the line of the One Mother.
-Using ancient hieroglyphs as guides, they travel through time to join in historical events around the world.
+Using ancient hieroglyphs as guides, travel through time to join in historical events around the world.

 The shared experience of humanity has been muzzled.
 History was edited.
 The richness of culture, the birth of language, the pain of injustice are all untaught.